suhasnagaraj99/NLP/README.md

 - Please use the `eval.py` to get the validation accuracy.
 Please ensure correct path for dataset and trained model.

 ## Trained Model
-A t5-small has been trained (finetuned) on the dataset for 25 epochs.
+A t5-small model has been trained (finetuned) on the dataset for 25 epochs.
 The trained model weights can be downloded from here : https://drive.google.com/drive/folders/1ihN6l--ssXrgF_nRLTyhyJI40tR30n7w?usp=sharing

 ## Docker Setup Instructions